mikehikes/mastodon-resources-and-info/Mastodon_Journalists_and_US_Political_Stuff.md

 - Updated on 11/28/22

+## Disclaimer

+- Mastodon is in its beginning phases - and information such as provided below was collected from third parties.
+The information may be inaccurate, or link to accounts that are mispresenting their identities.
+So, until the identifications of people vis-a-vis Mastodon profiles is sorted out, caveat emptor.

 ## Overview

 - For now, Mastodon screen names are being shared through Google Sheet-type documents.
 These informal lists will likely evolve into something a bit more permanent - or perhaps on a web page or dedicated Mastodon server.